VeriTas-arch/scene-langhage-support/README.md

 ## Usage

-It is recommended to add the following to your editor settings to enable file icon association in case the Material Icon Theme does not automatically recognize the `.scene` file extension:
+It is recommended to add the following to your editor `settings.json` to enable file icon association in case the Material Icon Theme does not automatically recognize the `.scene` file extension:

 ```json
 {